alanhoff/node-eventary/readme.md

   throw new Error('Something bad happened!');
 });

-// Listen for EVERY routes
+// Listen for EVERY route
 events.hook('**', function(event) {

   // Just log it to the stdout
   console.log('HIT - ' + event.name);
 });